Gardening for Earth Day

 What is the "Last Frost"?

 You will see me mention the last frost a few times in this blog post.
 The last frost is an estimated time frame of when the final temperatures go below freezing in the spring.
 This date determines when it is best to plant your seeds and when it is safe to transfer them outdoors.
-The last frost varies depending on location (you can find some charts based on your area), so be sure to do your research before starting your gardening.
+The last frost varies (you can find charts based on your location), so doing a little research on your area is recommended before you start gardening.

 Let’s get planting; here are a few flowers and vegetables that would be great to plant in April!